DarkShadow945/Revenue-Data-and-Building-a-Dashboard/README.md

-# Skills Network Labs Interface Overview

-## 🤖 Meet Tai: Your Teaching Assistant AI
-The platform features **Tai**, an integrated AI assistant designed to enhance the learning experience.
-Tai is specifically optimized to:
-* **Clarify Concepts:** Explain theoretical material related to your current lab.
-* **Environment Support:** Troubleshoot and answer questions about the lab technical setup.

----

 ## 🚀 IBM watsonx.ai Offer
 Users have access to a free trial of **IBM watsonx.ai**.
 This studio is designed for:
 * Foundational Models